 This bill abolishes the Court's decision, establishes the amount of emission reduction credits in the SCAQMD's bank and authorizes the use of those credits for essential public services, other exempt purposes as defined by the SCAQMD, and powerplants under specified conditions.
 This bill exempts the use of the credits in the SCAQMD's bank from CEQA.

 The California Autobody Association (CAA) has been in support of this bill.
 CAA’s Executive Director, David McClune said, “SB696 is urgently needed to allow essential projects that are stalled or can on longer obtain a permit based on the recent lawsuit against the district.
 The delay in resolving this issue has already had a major impact and if allowed to continue, will destroy thousands of jobs and affect thousands of businesses.
 California cannot afford to let this continue to damage our economy.”

 This bill deals with trying to resolve the issue concerning the court ruling in the SCAQMD that suspended operation of its internal bank of emission reduction credits (ERC’s), also known as offset credits.
 Any business, regardless of size, including all auto body shops intending to rely on any of the offset exemptions for permits, have been affected.
 The result of this court decision has stopped the sale of spray booths and the permitting of booths in the district.

 In addition to the CAA, other industry associations testified including the California Small Business Alliance, which CAA is a member.
 These other associations reinforced the “emergency” situation that thousands of small businesses face in the SCAQMD.

-The CAA will continue to work with this coalition of businesses in the SCAQMD to get this bill passed.
+The CAA says it will will continue to work with this coalition of businesses in the SCAQMD to get this bill passed.